TheArturthur/CoppermindScraper/Cosmere/Vorin.md

   **Vorin nations**.
 In dark red the nations where Vorinism plays a more prevalent role.
 **Vorinism** is a monotheistic religion that is practiced primarily in Eastern [[Roshar\|Roshar]], it is one of the primary religions of Roshar.
 Vorinism is most prevalent in [[Alethkar\|Alethkar]], [[Jah Keved\|Jah Keved]], [[Kharbranth\|Kharbranth]], [[New Natanan\|New Natanan]] and [[Thaylenah\|Thaylenah]], collectively known as the Vorin kingdoms, and becomes less common further west.
 Vorinism is based on belief in one god, known as the [[Almighty\|Almighty]], who created the world and mankind within it, and the Ten [[Herald\|Heralds]] whom he anointed as his emissaries and protectors of mankind.
 Vorinism remains culturally and doctrinally diverse concerning many aspects of their faith, with different nations and ethnic groups forming their own religious branches.
-The creeds of various Vorin denominations generally hold in common the belief in the Almighty and the Heralds.
+The creeds of various Vorin denominations generally hold in common the belief in the Almighty and the Heralds, though tend to vary in their gender norms and whether or not they believe the Almighty to be the only god, amongst other factors.
 Vorinism flourished in eastern Roshar, becoming the primary faith in the area.

 ## Contents